Food Waste and All Its Problems

 While developing countries are more likely to lose food at the production level due to infrastructure and harvesting techniques, middle and higher-income regions show more waste at the consumer level due to poor business practices and food social norms.

 The further down the food chain that food is lost or wasted, the greater the environmental impact.
 There are not only environmental consequences but also a very real human cost.
 1 in 9 people do not have enough food to live their lives healthily and more people die from hunger every day than from malaria, AIDS, and tuberculosis combined.
 Our need as individuals, nations, and as a global community to change our practices is a pressing issue and social responsibility that can no longer be ignored.

 - Globally, 1/3rd of food produced for human consumption never reaches our tables as a result of food loss and waste, even though 820 million people suffer from hunger.

 - Food loss occurs post-harvest, waste occurs at the retail level.

 - The United States wastes the most food per capita and throws away nearly half of its edible food.

-- Globally, people must change their behaviors to decrease food wastage and encourage a more financially, environmentally, and socially conscious atmosphere.
+- Globally, people must take action and change their behaviors to decrease wasted food and encourage a more financially, environmentally, and socially conscious atmosphere.
 Food industry professionals have the opportunity to lead this initiative.